Some games reward you for not killing your enemies.

 - MARDEK 2 has a choice to spare a character.
 Doing so is required to access an optional Dungeon Town and arena, and gets you a very useful shop in Mardek 3.

 - Mass Effect 2 tries be more ambiguous on the issue in one quest on Illium.
 Sparing a begging mercenary recruit will come back to haunt you when it's revealed the recruit was an unrepentant Psycho for Hire who joined the mercenaries after murdering an innocent(ish) volus merchant and now walks free.
-Then again, you can give the evidence of her crime to the police, which can still be considered a better option than murdering her before the Player Character even knew she was evil.
+Then again, you can give the evidence of her crime to the police, which can still be considered a better option than murdering her before the Player Character even knew she was evil (there actually are several clues, but nothing cut and dried).

 - Mass Effect 3 takes this to the extreme.
 Throughout all three games, an obnoxious reporter hounds Commander Shepard, hell-bent on digging up any kind of dirt she can find.
 In all three games, you can spout a one-liner and then punch her out.
 However, if you import a save after both games, and in those games you non-violently managed to upstage her in her own interviews, you can get her to support you for the coming war with the Reapers.
 Well, didn't see that coming...